firestar16/ACTS-121/chapter2.md

 ---
-title       : Defining Derivative Payoffs description : This chapter provides examples of defining option payoffs using R attachments :
+title       : Derivative Payoffs Using R description : This lab is about working with derivative payoff functions in R attachments :